leggedrobotics/raisimOgre/README.md

 ## Available materials
 Check rsc/material for a few examples of pbr materials.
 Basic color materials can be found [here](https://www.rapidtables.com/web/color/RGB_Color.html).
-Replace spaces in the name of the color by "_", e.g., "dark red" to "dark_red"
+Replace spaces in the name by "_", e.g., "dark red" to "dark_red"